 Xavier de Richemont is a French video painter known for his monumental projections.
 Born in 1959 in Algeria, he lives and works in Angers, France.
 He studied painting at the National School of Fine Arts in Aix-en-Provence, France.
 He has worked worldwide for opera and dance, collaborating with visual artists such as Robert (Bob) Wilson, David Salle, and Andy de Groat.

-Xavier de Richemont has created for 20 years multiple monumental video works around the world.
-In 2002 he created the first Festival of Lights of Chartres (France) where he was the only artist for 10 years.
-In 2010 he is invited by the Mexican government to commemorate with his work the bicentenary of Independence and the centenary of the Mexican Revolution in 7 emblematic cities of the country.
+For the past 25 years, Xavier de Richemont has been creating monumental works of art around the world.
+In 2002, he created the first Festival of Lights in Chartres, France, called “Chartres en Lumières,” where he served as the sole artist and artistic director for 10 years.
+In 2010, he was invited by the Mexican government to commemorate the bicentennial of Independence and the centennial of the Mexican Revolution in seven emblematic cities of the country.